OpenLiberty/cloud-hosted-guide-converter/testing-file.md

 system properties from your laptop and displays them on an endpoint that you can access in your web browser.

-You'll also explore how to package your application with the server runtime so that it can be deployed anywhere in one go.
-You will then make server configuration and code changes and see how they are picked up by a running server.
+You'll also explore how to package your application with Open Liberty so that it can be deployed anywhere in one go.
+You will then make Liberty configuration and code changes and see how they are immediately picked up by a running instance.

 Finally, you will package the application along with the server configuration into a Docker image and run that image as a container.